ibm-cloud-docs/pattern-migrate-os-virtualization/service-management-design.md

 **IBM Cloud Monitoring**

-You can use IBM Cloud Log to add log management capabilities to Red Hat OpenShift VPC clusters and provide for the following:
+You can use IBM Cloud Monitoring to monitor the performance and overall system health of Red Hat OpenShift Virtualization clusters, worker pools and worker nodes providing for the following:

--   Customizable user interface for live streaming of log tailing, real-time troubleshooting issue alerts, and log archiving.
+-   Customizable user interface for a unified view of cluster metrics, virtual machine and container security, resource usage, alerts, and custom events.
--   Aggregated logs across clusters and cloud providers.
+-   Aggregated metrics and monitoring across OpenShift Virtualization clusters.
 -   Highly available, scalable, and compliant with industry security standards.

-Integrated with IBM Cloud IAM for user access management.
+-   Integrated with IBM Cloud IAM for user access management.

 **IBM Cloud Log**